trifork/apoteksapp-documentation/asp-pharmacy-api/README.md

 Authorization server OpenID Connect Discovery endpoint:\
 https://login.apoteksapp.dk/auth/realms/apotek/.well-known/openid-configuration

-## Security Scheme
+## Documentation Index

-Further documentation can be found [in this document](SECURITY-SCHEME.md).
+[Security Scheme](SECURITY-SCHEME.md): Technical details about the API authentication security scheme.\

-## Test Guide
+[Test Guide](TEST-GUIDE.md): Instructions for how to test the Pharmacy API.

-Instructions for how to test the Pharmacy API can be found [in this document](TEST-GUIDE.md).
+[Business Concepts and Flow](BUSINESS-FLOW.md): Descriptions of the business side of the API.